 We care about technology.
 At DSU, we use technology to deliver a better academic environment and make the classroom more exciting and interactive.

-We lend full-time freshmen a new tablet PC in the fall.1 It's part of a campus initiative, the Wireless Mobile Computing Initiative (WMCI), which started in 2004.
-After completing 59 credits or more, you may opt of the program and use your own comparable computer.
+We provide full-time freshmen a new tablet PC in the fall.1 It's part of a campus initiative, the Wireless Mobile Computing Initiative (WMCI), which started in 2004.
+After completing 59 credits or more, you may opt out of the program and use your own comparable computer.
 You’ll also be able to purchase your computer at fair market value.

 What you can expect.

 - The latest Fujitsu T Series, a tablet PC configured specifically for DSU academic programs.